R1DDL30510/ShS/docs/operations/runbook.md

 - **Permission denied** during `git add`: close Visual Studio or keep `.vs/` ignored.
 - **GPU not visible**: run `nvidia-smi` and enable GPU support in Docker Desktop.
 - **Service missing**: ensure the `shs.role` label exists and matches `Docker:Detection:LabelSelector`.
+- **Docker CLI missing**: the worker requires access to the `docker` binary.
+When containerised, keep the `/var/run/docker.sock` mount present; when running natively, ensure Docker Desktop is installed and `docker` is on `PATH`.